 - Slowly push yourself back up to a sitting position.

-Many practitioners recommend staying relatively upright for the remainder of the day after the maneuver and sleeping with your head slightly elevated for two nights, though the evidence for these post-maneuver restrictions is mixed.
+What to do after the Epley maneuver: Many practitioners recommend staying relatively upright for the remainder of the day and sleeping with your head slightly elevated (two pillows or a 30-degree wedge) for two nights, though the evidence for these post-maneuver restrictions is mixed.
+Avoid lying flat on the affected side for 24 hours.
+If the vertigo returns, you can safely repeat the maneuver — most people need one to three sessions for full resolution.

 Brandt-Daroff exercises are an alternative home option — repeated head tilting movements that habituate the vestibular system to the problematic positions over days to weeks.
 They are less immediately effective than the Epley maneuver but can be performed safely without guidance and serve as useful maintenance to prevent recurrence.